nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 Date d(Month(3), Day(30), Year(1995)); // okay, types are correct
 ```

-### Predefine the set of all valid Months
+### 18.2 Using functions instead of objects to represent specific months

-Moreover, there are only 12 valid month values, so the Month type should reflect that.
-One way to do this would be to use an enum to represent the month, but enums are not as type-safe as we might like.
-For example, enums can be used like ints.
-A safer solution is to predefine the set of all valid Months:
+Once the right types are in place, it can sometimes be reasonable to restrict the values of those types.
+For example, there are only 12 valid month values, so the `Month` type should reflect that.
+One way to do this would be to use an `enum` to represent the month, but `enum`s are not as type-safe as we might like.
+For example, `enum`s can be used like `int`s.
+A safer solution is to **<font color='red'>predefine the set of all valid `Month`s</font>**:

 ```c++
 class Month {